-The Log Monitor & Dispatcher, known as LOGMOND, is a special program which monitors a guest LOG file produced by Charon and executes a customized script when it detects removal of a license.
+The Log Monitor & Dispatcher is a special program which monitors a guest LOG file produced by CHARON and executes a customized script when it detects removal of a license.
+This utility is available for CHARON-AXP and CHARON-VAX V4.6 and above.

 It runs in the background (as a program or as a service) and periodically scans a specified LOG file.
-When it detects a message with the code 00000424 ("Detected removal of a license") or 0000002A or 00000351 for backward compatibility, it submits the nolicense.bat procedure (this BAT file must be created manually).
-It also invokes the license_changed.bat script, if it exists, when it detects a message with code 0000040B / "License has changed.
-License detected and online".
+When it detects a message with the code 0000002A or 00000351 ("Detected removal of a license") it submits the NOLICENSE.BAT procedure (this BAT file must be created manually).